This section outlines the procedure for starting NDB Cluster replication using a single replication channel.

 --binlog-format=MIXED, in which case row-based replication is used automatically when replicating between clusters.

-STATEMENTbased binary logging is not supported for MySQL Cluster Replication (see Section 18.6.2, “General Requirements for MySQL Cluster Replication”).
+STATEMENTbased binary logging is not supported for NDB Cluster Replication (see Section 18.6.2, “General Requirements for NDB Cluster Replication”).

 Start the MySQL replication slave server as shown here:

 idis the slave server's unique ID.
 It is not necessary to enable logging on the replication slave.Note